 I took two extra strength Tylenol (only Tylenol so as not to encourage bruising) and applied topical arnica that night and the day of my treatment.
 This helps with pain and bruising.
 No caffeine or alcohol the night before either for me.

 My provider put some ultra-cool glasses on me to protect my eyes (replaced by little pads when we got closer to my eye area.
-She first put the gel which is similar to a sonogram gel all over my face.
+She first put the ultrasound gel all over my face.
 There was no numbing cream because it can cause irritation to the skin and create redness.
 This makes it harder for the IPL laser to determine between darker and lighter pigment.

 She did one pass on me which wasn’t terrible, but it wasn’t a walk in the park, either.
 The closer you are to your time of the month will also add sensitivity.
 It felt like a rubber band zinging me and the light made me jump.
 Areas like above my lip and the corners of my nose were pretty sensitive, but others like the side of my face I felt hardly a thing.
 It was done in about 10-15 minutes.
 My face felt a little warm and grumpy, but nothing bad by any means.
 I’d rate it at about a 3-4 on the pain scale and you can do anything for 10-15 minutes.